vrindger/actually_open_lean/README.md

     efficient open source LEAN trading
     modern open source LEAN engine
     comprehensive open source LEAN documentation 100.active open source LEAN community

-I'll be your dream, I'll be your wish, I'll be your fantasy I'll be your hope, I'll be your love, be everything that you need I love you more with every breath truly, madly, deeply do I will be strong, I will be faithful 'cause I'm counting on

-A new beginnin'
-A reason for livin'
-A deeper meaning, yeah

-Well, I wanna stand with you on a mountain
-I wanna bathe with you in the sea
-I wanna lay like this forever
-Until the sky falls down on me

-And when the stars are shining brightly in the velvet sky I'll make a wish, send it to heaven, then make you want to cry The tears of joy for all the pleasure and the certainty That we're surrounded by the comfort and protection

-Of the highest powers
-In lonely hours (lonely hours, girl)
-The tears devour you

-Well, I wanna stand with you on a mountain
-I wanna bathe with you in the sea
-I wanna lay like this forever
-Until the sky falls down on me

-Oh, can you see it, baby?
-You don't have to close your eyes
-It's standin' right before you
-All that you need will surely come
-Ooh-ooh-ooh, yeah

-I'll be your dream, I'll be your wish, I'll be your fantasy I'll be your hope, I'll be your love, be everything that you need I'll love you more with every breath, truly, madly, deeply do Mm

-I wanna stand with you on a mountain
-I wanna bathe with you in the sea
-I wanna lay like this forever
-Until the sky falls down on me
-Well, I wanna stand with you on a mountain
-I wanna bathe with you in the sea
-I want to live like this forever
-Until the sky falls down on me

-Ooh-ooh-ooh, ooh-ooh-ooh-yeah
-Ooh-ooh-ooh
-La-la-di-da-yeah, da-yeah, la
-La-la-di-da-yeah, da-yeah, la
-Source: Musixmatch